-World-first tissue study could re-shape future of advanced prostate cancer treatmentDecember 21st, 2012 in Cancer /
+World-first tissue study could re-shape future of advanced prostate cancer treatmentDecember 21, 2012 in Medicine & Health / Cancer

 The first-ever comprehensive study of prostate cancer tissue has revealed a completely new gene network driving the disease in patients who have stopped responding to standard hormone treatment, according to Cancer Research UK research published today in Cancer Cell.